Otto Latsis: Death

 On September 10.
-2005, while Otto Latsis was driving his Peugeot and turning left at a crossroad, a jeep crashed into his car at a high speed.
-Otto Latsis and his grandson, as well as the woman who was driving the jeep and her two children, were hospitalized for treatment.
+2005, while Latsis was driving his Peugeot and turning left at a crossroad, a jeep crashed into his car at a high speed.
+Latsis and his grandson, as well as the woman who was driving the jeep and her two children, were hospitalized for treatment.
 Latsis lingered in a coma for more than one and a half months, but finally succumbed to his injuries.
-He died at 5 AM MSK on November 3, 2005, in Burdenko Main Military Clinical Hospital in Moscow.
+He died on November 3, 2005, in Burdenko Main Military Clinical Hospital, Moscow.

 Opinions on Otto Latsis

 Otto was one of the most talented Russian journalists.
 He was among people who could stick to their beliefs and do not abolish them when they are forced to. <...> He combined the excellent knowledge of economy and the ability to write so that his articles were clear to everyone.
 Besides, he was writing amazingly quickly.
 I was always impressed with his ability to write a great article in 1.5 hours.